bobbingwide/oik-themes/README.md

 3. display oik-theme

 ## Upgrade Notice
-# 1.4.5
+# 1.4.6
 Upgrade for PHP 8.2 support.

 ## Changelog
-# 1.4.5
+# 1.4.6
-* Changed: Support PHP 8.2: fix deprecated ${var} in strings #16
-* Changed: Add _oikth_styles_count virtual field to display style variations count #14
-* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Fixed: Cater for themes with no gradient and/or no palettes #16
-* Tested: With WordPress 6.4-beta2 and WordPress Multisite
+* Tested: With WordPress 6.4-RC3 and WordPress Multisite
-* Tested: With Gutenberg 16.7.1
+* Tested: With Gutenberg 16.9.0
 * Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
 * Tested: With PHPUnit 9.6